 In year 2, RI Pty Ltd pays income tax of \$30,000, which would ordinarily give rise to a credit in its franking account of \$30,000.
-However, the company must take into account any current or prior year deferred franking debits.
+However, the company must take into account any year 2 or prior year deferred franking debits.
 As RI Pty Ltd had a deferred franking debit in year 1, this needs to be taken into account prior to a credit amount arising in its franking account.

-The following method statement illustrates how this is taken into account:
+The following method statement shows the steps of how this is taken into account:

-- STEP 1 Identify income years for which the entity received a refund of income tax before the entity paid tax.
+Step 1 Identify income years for which the entity received a refund of income tax before the entity paid tax.

-For RI Pty Ltd this was year 1. - STEP 2 Add up the part of the refund that is attributable to a tax offset that is subject to the refundable tax offset rules.
-For RI Pty Ltd, the amount of R&D tax offset received was \$45,000. - STEP 3 Subtract any reduction of a franking credit for any earlier payment by the entity.
+• For RI Pty Ltd this was year 1.

+Step 2 Add up the part of the refund that is attributable to a tax offset that is subject to the R&D refundable tax offset rules.

+For RI Pty Ltd, the amount of R&D tax offset received was \$45,000 and this is the amount of the deferred franking debit.